🤖 AI Embedding

 CREATE INDEX ON issues USING hnsw (embedding vector_l2_ops);

-Finally we ran a script to import all existing issues for a given team and generating embedding for it.
+Finally we ran a script to import all existing issues for a given team and generate embeddings for them.

-To determine how similar an issue is with another one we leveraged the neighboor gem to measure the euclidean distance between those vectors:
+To determine how similar an issue is with another one we leveraged the neighbor gem to measure the euclidean distance between those vectors:

 nearest_issue = issue.nearest_neighbors(:embedding, distance: "euclidean").first